The Pahlavi Dynasty

 Prince Ali Reza Pahlavi

 H.I.H.
-Prince Ali Reza Pahlavi, the younger son of Reza Shah Pahlavi and Queen Tadj ol-Molouk, was a distinguished member of Iran’s Imperial Family and the younger brother of Mohammad Reza Shah Pahlavi.
-Born in Tehran in 1922, he belonged to the founding generation of the Pahlavi dynasty and occupied an important place within the royal household during a decisive period in modern Iranian history.
+Prince Ali Reza Pahlavi was the youngest son of Reza Shah the Great and Queen Tadj ol-Molouk and the younger brother of Mohammad Reza Shah Pahlavi.
+Born in Tehran in 1922, he belonged to the founding generation of the Pahlavi Dynasty and occupied an important place within Iran's Imperial Family during a decisive period in the nation's modern history.

 Early Life and Family Background

-Prince Ali Reza Pahlavi was born on March 1, 1922, in Tehran, Persia.
-He was the youngest child of Reza Shah Pahlavi and Queen Tadj ol-Molouk and grew up during the formative years of the modern Iranian state, as his father undertook wide-ranging national reforms and established the Pahlavi dynasty.
+Prince Ali Reza Pahlavi was born on March 1, 1922, in Tehran, Iran.
+He was the youngest child of Reza Shah the Great and Queen Tadj ol-Molouk.
+He spent his childhood during the formative years of the modern Iranian state, as his father introduced sweeping national reforms and established the Pahlavi Dynasty.

-As the full brother of Mohammad Reza Shah Pahlavi, Princess Shams Pahlavi, and Princess Ashraf Pahlavi, Prince Ali Reza was part of the core royal family whose lives were closely intertwined with the political and historical transformation of twentieth-century Iran.
+As the younger brother of Mohammad Reza Shah Pahlavi and the brother of Princess Shams Pahlavi and Princess Ashraf Pahlavi, Prince Ali Reza belonged to the core of the Imperial Family, whose lives were closely intertwined with the political and historical transformation of twentieth-century Iran.

 Family